MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

 To exchange your secret for a token and generate the embed:

-1. Issue a **GET** request to `https://webchat.botframework.com/api/tokens` and pass your web chat secret via the `Authorization` header.
+1. Issue a **GET** request to the token exchange URL and pass your web chat secret via the `Authorization` header.
 The `Authorization` header uses the `BotConnector` scheme and includes your secret.
+    - For a global bot, the token exchange URL is `https://webchat.botframework.com/api/tokens`.
+    - For a regional bot, the token URL is `https://europe.webchat.botframework.com/api/tokens`.

 2. The response to your **GET** request will contain the token (surrounded with quotation marks) that can be used to start a conversation by rendering the Web Chat control.
 A token is valid for one conversation only; to start another conversation, you need to generate a new token.